DanielCr2020/ScrumBucket15/README.md

 ### `npm run dev` or `npm start`

 to start just the frontend.
+Though you will need to also start the server for the app to work properly

 To start just the backend, you can run:

 ### `node server/app.js`

+or

+### `npm run start-server`

 in a different terminal window from the frontend.